Honors & Awards

 BGSU's Center for Regional Development received $800,000 in federal funding to help businesses find and develop the workforces they need to succeed and received a national award for the virtual 'toolkit' which allows companies to use a searchable online database containing real-time information on workers in specific locations and the skill sets they possess.

-Wellness Connection received the Bronze Level Award from HealthLead for the US Healthiest Campus Accreditation.
+Office of Health and Wellness received the Bronze Level Award from HealthLead for the US Healthiest Campus Accreditation.